 Aside from the laboratory values, you also have to assess the status of your unconscious client.
-So, the first thing that you have to do is to observe for the airway, breathing, and circulation (ABC).
+So, you must first observe the airway, breathing, and circulation (ABC).

 Airway and Breathing

-Between bleeding out from the incision site to not breathing, your priority is to make sure that the client’s airway is clear and is breathing properly.
+Between bleeding out from the incision site and not breathing, your priority is to ensure that the client’s airway is clear and breathing properly.

-Why is airway and breathing the first priority?
+Why is the airway and breathing the first priority?

-We’ve previously mentioned that anesthesia suppresses the central nervous system which is why you have to make sure that the client’s airway is patent and that breathing is normal to promote and facilitate oxygen exchange to the lungs and heart.
+We’ve previously mentioned that anesthesia suppresses the central nervous system, so you have to ensure that the client’s airway is patent and that breathing is normal to promote and facilitate oxygen exchange to the lungs and heart.

 So, after checking your client’s airway and breathing, the next thing that you have to asses is circulation.
 Your primary concern is the incision site.
 You have to ask yourself the following questions while assessing the surgery site: